|

 Traditional domestic meters simply record

-cumulative kWh totals and have no facility to record consumption against a
+cumulative kWh totals and have no facility to record consumption within a

 specific period.
-Even two-rate meters, such as used with Economy 7
+Even two-rate meters, such as those used with Economy 7

 tariffs, simply record cumulative totals during the on-peak and off-peak